 - Supporting colleagues.

 This NCFE course is the next step up from Level 2.
-It is aimed at early professionals who have basic skills in the workplace and are now looking for more specified skills to help them get ahead.
+Moreover, it is aimed at early professionals who have basic skills in the workplace and are now looking for more specified skills to help them get ahead.

 - Principles of Business